Recap / Star Trek Deep Space Nine S 03 E 15 Destiny

 Crazy-Prepared: Federation standard operating practice includes having a backup to their backup power supplies.
-Dejar questions this, but given what the average Starfleet ship goes through, it's pretty smart.
+Gilora questions this, but given what the average Starfleet ship goes through, it's pretty smart.

 Fantastic Racism: Miles thinks this is what's going on, at first.
 Then it turns out it's not humans the Cardassian he's arguing with has problems with.
 It's not even entirely clear if her sexism is real, or just a convenient excuse to trade barbs with him (read: flirt).

 The Mole: Dejar is really an Obsidian Order agent, whose mission was to sabotage the project in order to demonstrate that Bajorans and Cardassians could not work together.

 Prophecy Twist: The Bajorans have a prophecy about these events: "When the river wakes, stirred once more to Janir's side, three vipers will return to their nest in the sky.
 When the vipers try to peer through the temple gates, a sword of stars will appear in the heavens.
 The temple will burn, and its gates shall be cast open."
 The Bajorans believe that the "vipers" are the 3 Cardassian scientists, and that their actions will destroy the wormhole.
 The prophecy actually refers to the 3 comet fragments.
 When they travel through the wormhole, Applied Phlebotinum leaks out of the fragments, forming a "subspace filament", which holds the wormhole open slightly, enabling subspace communication with the Gamma Quadrant.
 The prophecy was completely true, but there was no disaster, it was just misinterpreted.

 Slap-Slap-Kiss: As mentioned, this is SOP for Cardassians.
 Miles, being Miles, shuts it down before Stage 3.